Asabeneh/30-Days-Of-Python/readme.md

 As you can see from the terminal, I am using *python 3.7.5* version at the moment.
 If you mange to see the python version, well done.
 Python has been installed on your machine.
 Continue to the next section.

 ### Python Shell
-Python is an interpreter scripting language.
+Python is an interpreted scripting language,o it doesn't need to be compiled.
 It means it executes the code line by line.
 Python comes with  a *Python Shell (Python Interactive Shell)*.
 It is used to execute a single python command and get the result.

 Python Shell waits for the python code from the user.
 When you enter the code, it interprets the code and shows the result in the next line.
 Open your terminal or cmd and write: